Aeons-Team/Aeons/README.md

 # XDrive
-Decentralized file storage powered by arweave, bundlr.network and warp contracts
+Decentralized file storage powered by Arweave

 ## Run locally
 to test the full extent of the application, we need to run it locally on a secure context (access localhost over https)